 The BA program in digital culture equips students with the technical skills to create computational media and the cultural skills to know when or why to apply them.

-Students learn to create computational media, computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in the dynamic 21st century.
+Students learn to create computational media, which is computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in this dynamic age.

-Armed with skills and judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
 All students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st century.
 Some go on to invent fresh techniques.
+Armed with skills and sound judgment, graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.

-Digital Culture - Media Processing Concentration
+Digital Culture - Media Processing concentration

-This digital culture program in media processing is offered in partnership with the Ira A. Fulton Schools of Engineering.
+This digital culture program with a concentration in media processing is offered in partnership with the Ira A. Fulton Schools of Engineering.
 The program is designed for students who desire to specialize in media processing aspects of new media.
 Students complement their knowledge with a more advanced understanding of programming, data structures, signals processing and system architecture aspects of new media.

-Digital Culture (Media Processing) (BA)
+Digital Culture (Media Processing), BA

 Find and apply for relevant scholarships.